Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 - dependencies
 - and more...

 package.json is also a manifest listing all of the dependencies a package may require.
-One package may depend on another which in turn has it's own dependencies.
-It's a little like those russian dolls.
+One package may depend on another which in turn has its own dependencies.
+It's a little like those Russian dolls.

 ### Make your package

-Using Terminal naviagate to the directory containing your String lib.
+Using Terminal navigate to the directory containing your String lib.
 Create a new package.json file and initialize this directory as an npm package by running:

 `npm init`

 Answer all the questions to the best of your ability.
 You can edit these later.
-Everything you enter here is meta data that describes the package that will evenutally be hosted on npm.com.
+Everything you enter here is metadata that describes the package that will eventually be hosted on npm.com.
 This includes:

 - name
 - description
 - version

-You can use the default values, shown in (...), by hitting the Enter key when that appear.
+You can use the default values, shown in (...), by hitting the Enter key when that appears.

 ### Login into npm

-We are using the npm cli you need to log in in the command line.
+We are using the npm CLI you need to log in in the command line.

 You'll need to enter your:

 - npm user name
 - npm password
-- email address used withh npm
+- email address used with npm

 `npm login`